-Staying Active To Beat Back Pain - The Importance Of NOT Being Idle
+Staying Active To Beat Back Pain - The Importance Of Not Being Idle

 Exercising when you have back pain may seem like a crazy thing to do but staying active is vital if you're going to beat it.
-Find out why here.

 And the thought of exercising when you are in pain may seem like an especially silly thing to do.